jrmarco/SteamProfileReader/README.md

 # DISCLAIMER

  All contents fetched,loaded,read from Steam are protected by copyright and trademarks by Steam, the software owner and/or third party license .
 Please check [Legal](http://store.steampowered.com/legal/), [Privacy Policy](http://store.steampowered.com/privacy_agreement/), [User Agreement](http://store.steampowered.com/subscriber_agreement/) for further information

+ I'm not responsible for any issue nor any kind of legal affair that this component could or would cause at your person/business.